Negotiating from the left, Pramila Jayapal now at the center of Joe Biden's agenda | Politics

 After a meeting of the 95-member group on Thursday, Jayapal gave both bills the green light -- with conditions.
 Jayapal said progressives would eventually vote for both packages but would first need to review the details.

-At the same time, she hinted at the prospect of an embarrassing short-term loss for Biden and House of Representatives Speaker Nancy Pelosi, saying some members would not vote for the infrastructure bill in a vote planned for late Thursday.
+That stance led to an embarrassing short-term loss for Biden and House of Representatives Speaker Nancy Pelosi, who was forced to put off a hoped-for Thursday vote on the infrastructure bill.
 With a 220-212 majority in the House and a largely unified Republican opposition, Democrats can afford few defections.
 Progressives have said for months that they would back the infrastructure bill only after they have voted on the social-policy bill, and they showed no signs of yielding that position.

 "There are too many no votes for the vote to pass today," Jayapal said.
 "We do need the text and we do need the vote on both bills in the House at the same time."
 Born in Chennai, India, Jayapal came to the United States to attend Georgetown University and worked as a nonprofit executive and activist before winning election to Congress in 2016.
 Representing a coastal swath of Washington state, she won re-election easily last year with 83% of the vote.